Vranjan7077/GameOfLife/README.md

 # GameOfLife
+The Game of Life is not your typical computer game.
+It is a 'cellular automaton', and was invented by Cambridge mathematician John Conway.

 # The rules:
 When I first arrive at the game, it will randomly generate a board and start playing.